-Enclosed for filing is Duquesne Light Company's Annual Final Report Template to the Pennsylvania Public Utility Commission for the period of June 1, 2015 through May 31, 2016, EDC Program Year 7, for its Phase II Act 129 of 2008 Energy Efficiency and Conservation Plan.
+Enclosed for filing, please find Duquesne Light Company's Revised Annual Final Report Template to the Pennsylvania Public Utility Commission for the period June 1, 2015, through May 31, 2016, EDC Program Year 7, for its Phase II Act 129 of 2008 Energy Efficiency and Conservation Plan.
+This Revised Report reflects minor clarifications to low-income verified gross savings, as identified in Duquesne Light's Petition for Reconsideration Nunc Pro Tunc of Energy Efficiency and Conservation Program Compliance Order, filed May 1, 2107, in the above-captioned docket.
+Duquesne Light files this Revised Report in the interests of consistency and clarity.